Sesh Pow Day climbing chalk on the rock

 *Prices approximate, USD, as of June 2026.
 Per-ounce figures use each brand's listed retail size; smaller bags cost more per ounce.
 Check current pricing before you buy.

-Among 100% magnesium carbonate chalks with nothing added, Sesh Pow Day is the cheapest by a wide margin: a 200 g bag is $10, versus $24 for the same-size Rúngne Magdust (Magnus Midtbø's brand) and about $20 for 6 oz of Friction Labs.
-Black Diamond White Gold is close on price per ounce.
-The only chalk here that's cheaper per ounce is Metolius Super Chalk — and it gets there by adding a drying agent (its packaging carries a Prop 65 urethane warning) and selling a big 15 oz tub.
-So for pure chalk, Sesh is the cheapest option here; if you'll take a drying agent for maximum dryness, Metolius is cheaper still.
-Liquid chalks (Friction Labs Secret Stuff, Mammut Liquid Chalk, Rúngne's Magjuice) run about $13–17 and fit the gym-ban use case from the format table above.
+Among the 100% magnesium carbonate chalks with nothing added, Sesh Pow Day is the cheapest by a wide margin: a 200 g bag runs $10, versus $24 for the same-size Rúngne Magdust (Magnus Midtbø's brand) and about $20 for 6 oz of Friction Labs.
+Black Diamond White Gold sits close on price per ounce.
+The only chalk here that's cheaper per ounce is Metolius Super Chalk, and it gets there by adding a drying agent (its packaging carries a Prop 65 urethane warning) and selling a big 15 oz tub.
+So for pure chalk, Sesh is the cheapest option on this list; if you'll trade for a drying agent to chase maximum dryness, Metolius comes in cheaper still.
+Liquid chalks (Friction Labs Secret Stuff, Mammut Liquid Chalk, Rúngne's Magjuice) run about $13–17 and cover the gym-ban use case from the format table above.

 How much chalk to actually use

-More chalk is not more friction.
-Past a thin even layer, extra chalk just sits on top and reduces skin-to-rock contact.
-Over-chalking can make holds feel worse, not better.
+More chalk isn't more friction.
+Past a thin even layer, the extra just sits on top and gets between your skin and the rock.
+Pile it on and holds start feeling worse, not better.

 • Coat, then blow off the excess.
-A light, even layer beats a thick cake.
+A light, even layer beats a thick cake every time.

 • Chalk the contact points.
-Fingertips and the pads that touch rock, not your whole palm by reflex.
+Fingertips and the pads that actually touch rock, not your whole palm out of habit.

 • Reapply when you feel slick, not on autopilot.
-Chalking between every move is usually nerves, not need.
+Chalking between every move is usually nerves talking, not need.

 • Brush your holds.
-Built-up chalk glazes over and gets slick.
-A quick brush resets friction better than dumping on more.
+Caked-on chalk glazes over and turns greasy.
+A quick brush resets the friction better than dumping on more.

-If you are blowing through a bag fast, you are probably using too much.
-A 200g bag of pure chalk lasts a long time with thin layers and brushed holds.
+If you're tearing through a bag, odds are you're using too much.
+A 200g bag of pure chalk goes a long way on thin layers and brushed holds.

 Gym rules: why chalk balls and liquid exist

-Loose chalk dust is a real problem indoors.
-It hangs in the air, coats holds, and aggravates breathing in poorly ventilated gyms.
-So a growing number of gyms restrict or ban loose chalk and require chalk balls or liquid instead.
+Loose chalk dust is a genuine headache indoors.
+It hangs in the air, settles onto every hold, and makes breathing rough in a gym that doesn't move much air.
+So more and more gyms restrict or flat-out ban loose chalk and ask for chalk balls or liquid instead.

-• Chalk balls dispense a controlled amount through a mesh shell.
-The Sesh Chalk Ball is refillable and filled with pure magnesium carbonate, so you top it off from a block or bag instead of buying a new ball every time.
+• Chalk balls meter out a controlled amount through a mesh shell.
+The Sesh Chalk Ball is refillable and packed with pure magnesium carbonate, so you top it off from a block or bag instead of buying a fresh ball every time.

 • Liquid chalk lays down an alcohol-based coat with almost no dust.
-Good as a gym-legal base layer.
+Solid as a gym-legal base layer.

-For a home wall or an outdoor setup where dust is not an issue, a roomy open bucket like the Bolder chalk bucket makes more sense: wide mouth, easy to dip both hands, easy to share at the base of a problem.
+For a home wall or an outdoor setup where nobody cares about dust, a roomy open bucket like the Bolder chalk bucket makes more sense: wide mouth, easy to plunge both hands in, easy to share at the base of a problem.

-Start with pure magnesium carbonate, use a thin layer, and pick the format that fits where you climb.
+Start with pure magnesium carbonate, keep the layer thin, and match the format to where you actually climb.

 FAQ

 Is climbing chalk the same as gymnastics chalk?
-Yes.
+Yep.
 Both are magnesium carbonate, the same compound.
-Climbing products may be ground to a different texture, but chemically there is no difference between climbing and gymnastics chalk.
+Climbing products might be ground to a different texture, but chemically there's no daylight between climbing and gymnastics chalk.

 Is climbing chalk just blackboard chalk?
 No. Blackboard chalk is mostly calcium carbonate or gypsum.
-Climbing chalk is magnesium carbonate, which absorbs moisture far better.
-They are different compounds and not interchangeable.
+Climbing chalk is magnesium carbonate, which soaks up moisture far better.
+Different compounds, not interchangeable.

 Does more expensive chalk climb better?
-Not necessarily.
-Price often reflects packaging, branding, or added drying agents rather than better grip.
+Not really.
+Price usually tracks packaging, branding, or added drying agents more than it tracks grip.
 Pure 100% magnesium carbonate is the benchmark.
-A bag that is clear about being pure usually beats a pricier blend that hides its contents.
+A bag that's upfront about being pure usually beats a pricier blend that's cagey about what's inside.

 Are drying agents in chalk worth it?
 Only if your hands sweat through pure chalk.
-Drying agents push absorption harder, which helps very sweaty climbers, but they dry and crack skin faster over time.
-Start with pure magnesium carbonate and add a drying agent only if you actually need it.
+Drying agents push absorption harder, which helps the very sweaty, but they also dry and crack your skin faster over time.
+Start with pure magnesium carbonate and add a drying agent only when you actually need it.

 Why do some gyms ban loose chalk?
-Loose chalk dust hangs in the air, coats holds, and is hard on breathing in enclosed spaces.
-Many gyms restrict it for air quality and require chalk balls or liquid, which release far less dust.
-Always check your gym's policy before bringing loose chalk.
+Loose chalk dust hangs in the air, coats the holds, and is rough on breathing in an enclosed space.
+Plenty of gyms restrict it for air quality and ask for chalk balls or liquid, which throw off far less dust.
+Check your gym's policy before you show up with loose chalk.

 How long does a bag of chalk last?
-It depends on how much you use, but a 200g bag of pure chalk lasts most climbers a long time when applied in thin layers.
-If you are emptying a bag quickly, you are likely over-chalking.
+Depends how heavy-handed you are, but a 200g bag of pure chalk lasts most climbers a long time when it goes on in thin layers.
+If you're emptying one fast, you're probably over-chalking.
 Use less and brush your holds.

 Get the chemistry right first: pure magnesium carbonate, thin layers, brushed holds.
 Then match the format to where you climb.
 For outdoor and dust-friendly sessions, Pow Day Chalk is 100% magnesium carbonate, medium-chunky, 200g.
-For gyms with chalk rules, the refillable Sesh Chalk Ball keeps the dust down and tops off from any block or bag.
+For gyms that police the loose stuff, the refillable Sesh Chalk Ball keeps the dust down and tops off from any block or bag.

 Back to blog